davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.joins/index.md

 #### Program Requirements

-**You must write this program in Java.** There are no restrictions on how you choose to implement this program, but it's probably a good idea to have at least three classes: a driver class that has the main method, a Relation class, and a Tuple class.
-I also found it useful to have an Attribute class and a Comparator class to order the Tuples.
+**You must write this program in Java.** There are no restrictions on how you choose to implement this program, but it's probably a good idea to have _at least_ three classes: a driver class that has only the main method, a `Relation` class, and a `Tuple` class.
+I also found it useful to have an `Attribute` class and a `Comparator` class to order the Tuples.

 - Create a class in your project called JoinEngine that only has the `main()` method.
 When the program starts, you should read every file in the `data/` directory into a object representing a relation.
 You must use the file name, minus the file extension (`.txt`), as the name of the relation.
 For grading, I will be using completely different files (with different file names).
 Your program must work, assuming that my `data/` directory will be placed in your project directory.
 You should test rigorously with your own toy-files to ensure that your program can accept arbitrary data sets.
 Assignments that fail to work with my data sets will be returned without a grade.
 Look into using the `File` class' `listFiles()` method.